 Direction: Counterclockwise, beginning in Kula Town in Upcountry Maui and ending in Kahului

 Please Note: The backside of Hana has some graded dirt roads and rusty guardrails so the drive requires extra caution.
 Because of this, some rental car companies will void insurance if you drive on the backside of Hana.
 Confirm that you're able to drive this section of the island with your rental car company in advance.

 There is only one road into and out of Hana.
 People who live in nearby communities have to drive this road everyday and the thousands of daily drivers on this one-lane highway greatly impacts their lives.
 Please be respectful — do not park illegally, pay attention to signs, drive responsibly, and pull over to let locals pass.
 Do not enter private property or visit sites that are unsafe.
 And, please remember to pick up your trash.

-All Shaka Guide tours come with customer support and a 100% money-back guarantee.
+All Shaka Guide tours come with customer support and a satisfaction guarantee.
 Tours never expire.

 Here are some of the popular spots you can explore on the tour!